 Summer school courses are available for students in grades 4-8 who fail one or two academic subjects for the year and by semester for students in grades 9-12 or for remedial purposes upon teacher recommendation.
 Students in grades K5-3 will be contacted by the elementary teacher to arrange tutoring if needed.
 Summer school is also required for students who must make up excessive absences.
-Parents will be notified at the end of second and third quarters.
 Parents will be contacted in early May if summer school is indicated for their child.
 Schedules will be arranged at that time.
 Summer school tuition will be withdrawn from the FACTS account.
 Parents who are not current with the school year's tuition will not be eligible for summer school unless they pay cash.